 Teaching your dog to come to you when called is an essential part of proper dog training.
 Often referred to as a "recall," it is one of the most important basic dog commands.
 You can teach a recall to a young puppy as soon as it learns its name.

-- Repeat five or six times, gradually moving to different areas of your home, including outdoors.
+Repeat five or six times, gradually moving to different areas of your home, including outdoors.
 As your dog improves, move to areas with more distractions.

 Gradually increase the distance between you and your dog.
 You may wish to use a longer lead.
 Once your dog has mastered the recall while on the long leash, practice it without any leash, but only indoors or in a fenced-in area.

-- Slowly phase out the toy or treat rewards, but keep rewarding with much praise.
+Slowly phase out the toy or treat rewards, but keep rewarding with much praise.
 It's important that your dog learns to come to you without food or toy rewards.
 In the real world, you may need it to come, but not have anything to give it except praise.

 - Never use the recall command with an angry or frustrated tone in your voice.
 You want your dog to have a positive association with the "come" command.

 - Once your dog has mastered this basic recall, move on to teach it an emergency recall, which is to be used in very dire situations.